 Since 4 April 2014 the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town have outsourced a part of the visa process to the external service provider TLScontact with offices in Durban, Cape Town and Pretoria.

 All residents of South Africa, Lesotho and Swaziland are kindly asked to submit their Schengen Visa applications to TLScontact (+27 21 401 75 01).

-Visa Information for South African citizens travelling to the Czech Republic
+Visa Information for South African citizens travelling to the Slovak Republic

-As of January 15, 2015, the Consulate General of Switzerland in Cape Town represents the Czech Republic for the issuance of short-term Schengen Visa for South African passport holders domiciled in the Eastern, Northern and Western Cape Provinces only.
+The Consulate General of Switzerland in Cape Town represents the Slovak Republic for the issuance of short-term Schengen Visa for South African passport holders domiciled in the Eastern, Northern and Western Cape Provinces only.

 Please note that the same requirements, application forms and instructions as for Switzerland will apply.
 Please submit supporting documents in English.

-Application files are handled by TLScontact and have to be submitted directly to the TLScontact Center which is located at the following address:
+Application files are handled by TLScontact and have to be submitted directly to TLScontact (+27 21 401 75 01)

 Introduction of biometrics

 Starting from 06.06.2013 all diplomatic representations of the Schengen member states in South Africa have to capture the biometric data (finger scans and facial image) of persons applying for a Schengen visa.
 The data will be kept in the Visa Information System (VIS) for 5 years.